unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

 <Tabs>
   <TabItem value="Installing applications" label="Installing applications">

-To install a Docker container or plugin, simply click the **Install** button from the application's tile or information panel located in the **Apps** tab of the **WebGUI**.
+To install a Docker container or plugin, simply click the **Install** button from the application's tile or information panel located in the **Apps** tab of the %%WebGUI|web-gui%%.
 This will start the installation process.
 <div style={{ margin: 'auto', maxWidth: '423px', display: 'flex', flexDirection: 'column', alignItems: 'center' }}>

 ![Install application](/img/CA_Tile1.png)